Excessive Hair Growth

-When women grow body hair more than is normal or in areas where hair growth usually occurs in men, such as the back, chest or face; the condition is known as hirsutism.
+When women and girls grow body hair more than is normal or in areas where hair growth usually occurs in men, such as the back, chest or face; the condition is known as hirsutism.

-Excessive hair growth in men can also occur.
+Excessive hair growth in men and boys can also occur.

 Women with polycystic ovary syndrome (POS) have a high prevalence of hirsutism.
 In prepubertal children hirsutism is usually a sign of precocious puberty and may be associated with a serious underlying disease.

 Typically, higher-than-normal levels of male hormones lead to excessive hair growth.
 These can be due to multiple underlying medical conditions, certain medications, a family history of the disorder or it may be idiopathic (cause unknown).

 What are the symptoms of excessive hair growth?

 Along with the abnormal hair growth, women with the condition may also have: